You're viewing Apigee Edge documentation.

 Disabling allowDuplicates for headers

-This section explains how to configure the property HTTPHeader.{Headername}
+This section explains how to configure the property HTTPHeader.{Headername} to

 not allow duplicates and multiple values for a specific HTTP header on the Message